 What Equipment is Needed for a Podcast?

 So what equipment do you actually need to successfully start and continue with a podcast?
 Depending on who you talk to, you will get an array of answers.
-If you’re reading this blog, I’m guessing you’re a mama who is either a solopreneur or maybe has one team member.
+If you’re reading this blog, I’m guessing you’re a business owner who is either a solopreneur or maybe has one team member.
 That means that, most likely, you are or will be recording your episodes from the comfort of your home.
-I’m all about simplicity as a mom running a business because our time and capacity are limited, so we don’t need the bells and whistles.
+I’m all about simplicity as a business owner and homeschooling mom because my time and capacity are limited, so I don’t need the bells and whistles.
 Starting out, you don’t need to worry about a video podcast.
-That adds another layer to complexity, so just focus on the equipment you actually need to launch and maintain an audio only podcast.
+That adds another layer of complexity, so just focus on the equipment you actually need to launch and maintain an audio only podcast.
 For an audio only podcast, you need a microphone, headphones, recording and editing software, and a podcast hosting platform.
 Keep it simple.

-As a mom podcaster and podcast strategist who has supported over 30 women with launching, growing, and monetizing their podcasts, I’ve had much experience with different podcast tools and equipment.
-This list consists of my top rated podcast equipment, software, and resources that have helped me and my clients successfully start and grow our podcasts.
+As a podcast host and podcast strategist who has supported over 50 women in launching, growing, and monetizing their podcasts and produced over 600 podcast episodes, I’ve had extensive experience with various podcast tools and equipment.
+This list consists of my top-rated podcast equipment, software, and resources that have helped my clients and me successfully start and grow our podcasts.

 Podcast Hosting: Captivate.fm

 Having worked with many podcasters, I have used many of the podcast hosting platforms available, and by far, the best one is Captivate.fm.
-Captivate offers top notch customer support.
+Captivate offers top-notch customer support.
 They are always looking for ways to improve and provide a better user experience.
 The resources they have available for podcasters are incredible – live trainings on podcast growth, monetization, and more.
-This podcast host offers options for both public and private podcast feeds in each plan.
-Other features include dynamic ad insertion, tools for monetization and marketing, customized podcast players to match your brand, and so much more.
-When you go with the personal pricing plan, the investment is $19/month or $204 for the year.
+This podcast host offers unlimited public and private podcast feeds with each plan (plans vary by downloads per month).
+Other features include dynamic ad insertion, tools for monetization and marketing, customized podcast players that match your brand, and so much more.
+When you choose the personal pricing plan, the investment is $19/month or $204 for the year.

 When you sign up using the link, you get a 7-day free trial!